- Ensure constant care and supervision for your moving baby to prevent accidents.

-Soon after he masters crawling, your baby will begin pulling himself up as he prepares to walk.
+Soon after they master crawling, your baby will begin pulling themselves up as they prepare to walk.
 So, take a crawling tour around the house yourself and check on anything you could pull and grab onto.
 Test the stability of large pieces of furniture, such as floor lamps, bookshelves, and television stands.
 Put floor lamps behind other furniture and anchor bookcases and TV stands to the wall.
 Check that all furniture is sturdy and secured to the to the wall.

 Double check the doors.
 Glass doors are particularly dangerous because your little may bump into them, so consider having them open or placing colorful stickers on them so your child can see something is there.
-Swinging doors can also be dangerous as they could knock him down, and folding doors can pinch his little fingers.
+Swinging doors can also be dangerous as they could knock them down, and folding doors can pinch their little fingers.
 So, if you have either of them, consider removing them until your child is old enough to understand how they work or putting a baby safety lock to keep them closed.
 You might consider placing safety finger pinch guards on all doors to keep your baby’s fingers safe.
 Front doors or doors that might lead outside are something to watch out as well.
-If the handles are low enough for him to grab or pull from, you might need to consider childproof-top locks.
+If the handles are low enough for them to grab or pull from, you might need to consider childproof-top locks.

 Keep reading more about how to prepare your home for your crawler on part 2 of this article.